Sybio/GifCreator/README.md

 # AnimGif
 # ================================

-AnimGif is a PHP class to create an animated GIF from multiple images.

-Just list a few images (and optionally their durations) -- and that's it!
+AnimGif is a PHP class to create an animated GIF -- just list the source images, and that's it!

 ### Usage